-- The first element is the database containing the current network vision, that is, the nodes of the network, the active links connecting them, the potential links that can be used, and their capacity as well as the traffic demand. - Based on this network vision, the optimizer module runs (a)periodically (e.g., every 5 minutes or after a major change in network conditions) to obtain the configuration that maximizes performance, according to a set of given policies that trade off energy consumption and performance. - The configuration resulting from the optimizer module is passed to the controller via the northbound interface; this interface is not shown in Fig. 1 and depends on the specific OpenFlow controller chosen (we leave it outside the scope of our architecture). - Finally, the controller implements this configuration through OpenFlow++, a technology-agnostic interface that extends the OpenFlow protocol (OFPT) to support the required functionality for mobile networks (described in the following sections).
+- The first element is the database containing the current network vision, i.e., the nodes of the network, the active links connecting them, the potential links that can be used and their capacity as well as the traffic demand. - Based on this network vision, the optimiser module runs

+(a)periodically (e.g., every 5 minutes or after a major change in network conditions) to obtain the configuration that maximises performance, according to a set of given policies that trade-off energy consumption and performance. - The configuration resulting from the optimiser module is passed to the controller via the northbound interface; this interface is not shown in Fig. 1 and depends on the specific OpenFlow controller chosen (we leave it outside the scope of our architecture). - Finally, the controller implements this configuration through OpenFlow++, a technology-agnostic interface that extends the OpenFlow protocol (OFPT) to support the required functionality for mobile networks (described in the following sections).

-One key feature of the proposed architecture is the ability of the upper layer modules described above to operate in a technology-agnostic manner, which allows the entire heterogenous network to be managed in an integrated way, allowing joint optimization of all the technologies; and easily adaptation of network operation to new requirements/objectives by simply modifying the technology-agnostic modules.
+One key feature of the proposed architecture is the ability of the upper layer modules described above to operate on a technology-agnostic manner, which allows to (i) manage the entire heterogenous network in an integrated way, allowing for a joint optimisation of all the technologies; and (ii) easily adapt network operation to new requirements/objectives, by simply modifying the technology-agnostic modules.
 This functionality is enabled by the following lower layer modules, which are technology-specific:

-- A technology dispatcher, which is responsible for redirecting the OpenFlow++ primitives to an appropriate technology-specific module - Technology-specific mapping modules, which convert the OpenFlow primitives into the primitives of the corresponding technology and vice versa, including setting new configurations, updating the network vision, and more patcher to identify when a command is from/to that specific technology.
-We note that because of this centralized management of all technologies in the network, the controller might suffer from scalability issues, a general concern in SDN scenarios.
-To ease this burden, one possible solution would be the definition of hierarchical areas [8, 9].
+- A technology dispatcher, which is responsible to re-direct the OpenFlow++ primitives to appropriate technology-specific module. - Technology-specific mapping modules, which convert the OpenFlow primitives into the primitives of the corresponding technology and viceversa; among others, this includes the setting of new configurations and update the network vision.

-Another key feature is that the architecture can be extended to support new technologies in a non-disruptive way: to enable the use of a new technology, we only need to design the specific mapping module and a minor extension to the dis-
+Another key feature is that the architecture can be extended to support new technologies in a non-disruptive way: to enable the use of a new technology, we only need to design the specific mapping module and a minor extension to the Dispatcher to identify when a command is from/to that specific technology.
+We note that, because of this centralised management of all technologies in the network, the controller might suffer from scalability issues, a general concern in SDN scenarios.
+To ease this burden, one possible solution would be the definition of hierarchical areas [8], [9].